 Before he could ask for details, the television’s screeching stopped, the screen cut out and the glow faded to black.
 That didn’t surprise him; it was just like Princess to give an order and leave.
 If that was even her.

 He turned to his gun rack and safe.
-Locked behind a plexiglass case and hanging from hooks, he could see three shotguns, four rifles and six handguns.
+Locked behind a plexiglass case and hanging from hooks, he could see two shotguns, four rifles and six handguns.
 He frowned.

 They weren’t placed in the right order.